JoshElkind/JoshElkind/README.md

 - Artificial intelligence and machine learning
 - Scalable distributed systems and cloud computing
 - Concurrent and performant programming in Rust, Go, and Python
-- Algorithm design and data science pipelines
+- Algorithm design and Database architecture

 ---